-YouTube Kids is a kid-friendly portal to YouTube that features curated TV shows, music, educational videos, and user-created content; since there are periodic updates, the channels and videos are always subject to change.
-The app has drawn controversy for including some clearly inappropriate videos and ads (with nudity, alcohol, and profanity).
-While the bulk of the content that most kids will encounter isn't problematic, the fact that any made it into the rotation means that YouTube's curation process isn't perfect (details of how titles are curated are slim; publicly, Google says it's "a mix of automated analysis and user input"), so adult oversight is key.
+YouTube Kids is a kid-friendly portal (through the web and an app) to YouTube that features curated TV shows, music, and educational videos.
+Since there are periodic updates, the channels and videos are always changing.
+While the bulk of the content that most kids will encounter isn't problematic, it's still important that educators monitor viewing habits and make adjustments as needed.
+The app has drawn controversy in the past for including some clearly inappropriate videos and ads (with nudity, alcohol, and profanity).
+YouTube's curation process isn't perfect (details of how titles are curated are slim; publicly, Google says it's "a mix of automated analysis and user input"), so adult oversight is key.

-Kids navigate by swiping left and right or browse more systematically through the search feature or through the menus that appear across the top of the screen.
-"Shows" features clips and full episodes of popular children's programming; "Music" offers a wide range of kid-beloved songs (think "Wheels on the Bus" and "Let It Go" on the same playlist); "Learning" includes access to education-minded kids' shows (including Khan Academy, PBS Kids, and TED-Ed channels); and "Explore" offers access to a sprawling range of content created by users and by vendors who market to children.
-Plus, kids can access expert-created playlists from channels such as National Geographic Kids and creators such as Kid President.
-Once kids watch a few videos, a "Recommended" menu appears at the top, where kids can view more clips and shows related to those they've previously viewed.
+Kids navigate by swiping left and right or by browsing through the menus that appear across the top of the screen.
+"Shows" features clips and full episodes of popular children's programming; "Music" offers a wide range of songs; "Learning" includes access to education-minded kids' shows; and "Explore" offers access to a range of content created by users and by vendors who market to children.
+Kids can also access popular playlists from channels such as National Geographic Kids and Sid the Science Kid.
+Once kids watch a few videos, a Recommended menu appears at the top, where kids can view more clips and shows related to those they've previously viewed.

-A "grown-ups only" section requires reading skills to access; above a number pad is the message, "Please enter the numbers seven, nine, three, eight."
-Parents can also create their own custom passcode.
-Settings options let parents and teachers customize kids' experience by toggling sounds on and off, disabling search, and clearing their watch histories.
-Upon first log-in, parents can view a tutorial that helps them choose (and flag) content for their kids.
-There's also a timer function, where parents can set a limit (between one and 120 minutes) on their kid's viewing time, and a colored progress bar at the top of the screen displays how much time remains.
-After the time has elapsed, a cute "Time's Up!" animation appears and locks kids out of further viewing.
+Access to the parent/educator section requires completing a simple math computation, but you can also create your own custom passcode.
+Settings options allow parents and educators to customize kids' experience by toggling sounds on and off, disabling searches, and clearing watch histories.
+Upon first login, adults can view a tutorial that helps them choose content for kids.
+There's also a timer function, which can set a limit (between one and 120 minutes) on kid's viewing time, and a colored progress bar at the top of the screen displays how much time remains.
+After the time has elapsed, a "Time's Up!" animation appears and locks kids out of further viewing.
 Adults must enter a code for access to resume.